 Our survey shows that 36% of Kodak cameras are purchased by housewives.
 Altogether, 49% are purchased by women (including teenagers).
 What is more, 58% of the film used in those cameras is also purchased by women, and they take 53% of the pictures.
-The woman customer therefore emerges as a most important part of your total photo business.
+The woman customer therefore requires your special attention - she's the key to increased photo business.